ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/source-code-dependencies/manage-dependencies.md

 version = "1.5.0”
 ```

+**Building with a new distribution version**

-However, when a project is built with a new minor distribution version than what is specified in `distribution-version` field of `Dependencies.toml`, the `Dependencies.toml` will be updated with the latest compatible minor versions of the dependencies.
+When a project is built with a new minor distribution version than what is specified in `distribution-version` field of `Dependencies.toml`, the `Dependencies.toml` will be updated with the latest compatible minor versions of the dependencies.

 ## Use dependencies from the local repository